Team Penske: Formula One

 Penske competed in the Formula One World Championship as a chassis constructor from 1974 to 1977 and as a works team from 1974 to 1976.
 Although the cars were built at the British base in Poole, the works team held an American licence.
+At the 1976 Austrian Grand Prix Team Penske achieved their only victory, thus becaming the last American-licensed constructor to win a Formula One race.
 Excluding the Indianapolis 500, Penske is, along with the All American Racers, one of only two American constructors to have achieved a win in a Formula One race.

 In Penske had sponsored the McLaren car entered in the 1971 Canadian Grand Prix by the White Racing privateer team and in the 1971 United States Grand Prix by the Kirk White privateer team.
 At the Canadian Grand Prix Mark Donohue took the Penske-sponsored McLaren car to a podium finish.
 Penske returned three years later, in the 1974 Canadian Grand Prix, with their own works team as well as own chassis, the Penske PC1, a standard tub built around a Cosworth DFV engine and a Hewland gearbox.
 Donohue took the car to 12th place on its debut.